Turtles at the Bottom 🐢

 How are eigenvalues and eigenvectors computed for continuous operators?
 For position the operator is \(x\) and its eigenvalues are denoted by \(x_0\).
 The eigenequation is

 What are the eigenfunctions of momentum?
-For momentum the set-up and solution are the same, but now \(\bar\psi\) is used to denote a wave function in momentum space:
+The set-up and solution are the same, except we now write \(\bar\psi\) for a wave function in momentum space:

 The constant \(A\) is determined by normalization: